rjjanse/rjjanse/README.md

 ## Greetings weary traveller :mage:

-I'm Roemer [ˈrumər], a student researcher at the Leiden University Medical Center, the Netherlands and the Karolinska Institutet, Sweden.
-Currently, I am working on renal pharmacoepidemiology, which also encompasses my main interests: epidemiology and causal inference.
-My background is a BSc in medicine and I am currently doing my MSc in medicine :man_health_worker:.
+I'm Roemer [ˈrumər], a PhD candidate at the Leiden University Medical Center, the Netherland.
+Currently, I am working on renal epidemiology, which special interest in both causal inference and prediction.
+My background is a BSc in medicine :man_health_worker:.
+Besides epidemiology, I thoroughly enjoy programming, with this GitHub profile mainly serving making my codes openly available (besides any free-time projects).

 You can contact me through [Twitter](https://twitter.com/rj_janse) or send me an e-mail at r.j.janse@lumc.nl.
-A list of my current publications can be found [here](https://scholar.google.com/citations?user=NUUHRvgAAAAJ&hl=nl).
+A list of my current publications can be found at my [ORCID](orcid.org/0000-0003-0059-872X) (0000-0003-0059-872X).

 Until we meet again!